Updated 2023 December 2

 Observations in ICQ format, last observation 2002 August 13, updated 2002 November 6.

 Overall, observations made between 1939 and 2015 are not particularly consistent.
 They give a mean H10 magnitude of 10.7.
+There is some evidence for a linear light curve and this is seen during the 2021 return.

 The comet was recovered in April 2007, with delta T of +0.13 days compared to the prediction on MPC 54167.
 Observations in early November suggested that it had reached 14th magnitude.